-This Homemade Spanish Rice is perfect with chicken, beef, tacos and more.
-Not overly spicy, it has just a bit of a kick to make it tasty enough to eat on its own or stand up to being covered in a saucy meal.
+This Mexican Rice Recipe using Rotel is perfect with chicken, beef, tacos and more.
+This rice isn’t overly spicy but has just a bit of a kick to make it tasty enough to eat on its own or can stand up to being covered in a sauce.

 Mexican food is one of my favorite cuisines, though I find I don't cook Mexican and other Spanish dishes nearly often enough.

 Even though Mr. Savvy and I have don’t have any known Mexican heritage, like many other Americans, we enjoy celebrating Cinco de Mayo in spirit with lots of yummy Mexican food.